Aerial view of a boat on a river cutting through the jungle

 We ultimately expect to see mutually supporting global and national guardianship policies on biodiversity, climate change, and sustainable development with Indigenous guardianship at the core of each.
 Indigenous guardians know best how to care for their territories, and there should be no decisions made about Indigenous territories without Indigenous Peoples’ agreement and deep engagement in decisions and policy-making.

-Related stories from Policy
+Related Stories from Policy

 Delve into highlights and stories about Indigenous rights and policy.